Balfour Note: Contents

 Balfour pointed out that so far the British had not asked the Allies for either the payment of interest or the repayment of capital on the debts owed by them to Britain.
 However, "the American Government have required this country to pay the interest accrued since 1919 on the Anglo-American debt, to convert it from an unfunded debt to a funded debt, and to repay it by a sinking fund in 25 years."
 Balfour pointed out the interconnectedness of the combined debts, and suggested that if Great Britain were to repay their "undoubted obligations as a debtor" to the Americans, it would thereby be necessary to enforce her "not less undoubted rights as a creditor".
-Balfour suggested that the British government was prepared, through an international settlement, to remit all debts due to Britain by the Allies along with the reparations owed by Germany, presuming that their obligations to America were also adjusted.
+Balfour suggested that the British government was prepared, through an international settlement, to remit (cancel) all debts due to Britain by the Allies along with the reparations owed by Germany, presuming that their obligations to America were also adjusted.
 Balfour also said:

 In no circumstances do we propose to ask more from our debtors than is necessary to pay to our creditors.
 And, while we do not ask for more, all will admit that we can hardly be content with less.
 For it should not be forgotten, though it sometimes is, that our liabilities were incurred for others, not for ourselves.
 The food, the raw materials, the munitions required for the immense naval and military efforts of Great Britain, and half the £2,000,000,000 advanced to allies, were provided, not by means of foreign loans, but by internal borrowing and war taxation.
 Unfortunately a similar policy was beyond the power of other European nations.
 Appeal was therefore made to the Government of the United States; and under the arrangement then arrived at the United States insisted, in substance if not in form, that, though our allies were to spend the money, it was only on our security that they were prepared to lend it.
 This co-operative effort was of infinite value to the common cause, but it cannot be said that the role assigned in it to this country was one of special privilege or advantage.